The 7 chakra notes of singing bowls explained

 Today, many people who utilise sound healing believe that different musical notes correspond with different chakras within the body.
 Usually this is geared around the idea of 7 chakras and 7 notes, to correspond with a modern Western musical scale.

-Playing the appropriate notes on a singing bowl – usually accompanied by some form of meditation or other ritual practice – can help unblock chakras and potentially help address health or wellbeing concerns in the process, too.
+Playing the appropriate notes on a chakra singing bowl – usually accompanied by some form of meditation or other ritual practice – can help unblock chakras and potentially help address health or wellbeing concerns in the process, too.

 It’s important to note that this isn’t a unified belief across all sound healers, by any means.
 Some believe that the sound itself is enough and that the emphasis on chakras isn’t necessary to obtain healing.